IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_README.md

 - `FindUserByEmail`: For loading user data by email
 - `GetUserInfo`: For retrieving user information by ID
 - `GetUserProfile`: For complete user profile data
+- `UpdateUserProfile`: For updating user profile information
+- `SearchUsers`: For searching users by username or name
 - `UpdatePassword`: For password change operations
 - `UpdateUserLastLogin`: For tracking login times
 - `CheckUsernameExists`: For username availability validation
 - `CheckEmailExists`: For email availability validation
-- `IncrementLabsSolved`: For updating user points when labs are solved (used by labs-service)
-- `IncrementLabsReviewed`: For updating user points when labs are reviewed (used by labs-service)
+- `DeleteUser`: For user deletion (used for rollback in distributed transaction failures)

 ### gRPC Client Configuration